exr98/HCA-uncovers-metastable-phenotypes-in-hEC-monolayers/README.md

 ##### Loading Data:
 - Ensure the dataset has been downloaded and is in the data folder (this should happen automatically when the "Shiny App" file is downloaded), the Master data file is named "SLAS2_Master_110920"
-  - A 'test' dataset ("SLAS2_Master_110920Test") with a reduced number of data points can also be loaded by moving the position of the # in the section 'Load Data' like so:
+  - A 'test' dataset ("SLAS2_Master_110920Test") with a reduced number of data points can also be loaded and allows for an improved interactive experience and can be used to simply test the user experience of the Shiny App without the need to load the full dataset used for analysis by moving the position of the # in the section 'Load Data' like so:
     - Orignal code to load full dataset:
       - `<Master <- read.csv("data/SLAS2_Master_110920.csv") #Main full dataset>`
       - `<#Master <- read.csv("data/SLAS2_Master_110920Test.csv") #Smaller test dataset>`